Let’s celebrate happiness! International Day of Happiness is March 20!

 “And it doesn’t stop there.
 Our psychological well-being can impact on our physical health, which again can impact our ability to perform at work.
 And our happiness spreads to others — within work, at home and in our communities,” according the Action for Happiness “At Work” section.

 Need ideas for celebrating International Day of Happiness with your employees?
-The United Nations Foundation has a #HappyDay social media toolkit and ready-to-download graphics to distribute.
+The United Nations Foundation has a #HappyDay social media toolkit

 In addition to the “10 Keys to Happier Living” guidebook, Action for Happiness has a resources page for work-related happiness — go here for book and website suggestions as well as free video and ebook downloads.